 Emily Walker is a course creation expert.
 She helps fiercely creative thought leaders turn their big and brilliant ideas into powerful and profitable courses so they can improve thousands of other people’s lives while building more spaciousness into their own.

 I recently sat down with Emily to get answers to some of the most common questions asked by those who are considering creating their first (or next) online course.
-Watch the video interview or catch the transcript recap below:

 How do you know when your business is ready for an online course?